romanz/thebitcoinhole-databasedatabase/item-types/seed-backup/README.md

 ## Introduction

-Comparing seed phrase metal backup solutions feature by feature
+Seed backup solutions are tools that help users securely store and protect their Bitcoin recovery phrases.
+They focus on safeguarding the seed phrase from loss, theft, or damage.
+These solutions come in various forms, including metal backups, encrypted digital storage, and secure offline methods, ensuring long-term access to funds even if the primary wallet is lost or compromised.

+This repository goal is to have the more complete database of Seed Backup Solutions features, so they can be compared, helping users to choose wisely.
+The database is open-source, meaning anyone can collaborate to improve and correct any wrong data or add new items.

 ## Collaboration

-Inside the `items` directory, there is a JSON file for each seed backup gadget, with all the data about it.
+Inside the `items` directory, there is a JSON file for each seed backup solution, with all the data about it.
 To collaborate (adding missing data, fixing wrong data or adding a new item), just fork the repository and send a pull request with the changes.

 Before sending the pull request, please run the following commands to format the JSON: